tim-kos/transloadit-jquery-sdk-2.0/README.md

 ## Differences from the old SDK

-There are several differences compared to the old one located [documented here](http://transloadit.com/docs/jquery-plugin).
+There are several differences compared to the old one [documented here](http://transloadit.com/docs/jquery-plugin).

 ### Default configuration settings